SiliconLabs/wiseconnect/examples/snippets/wlan/ap_throughput/readme.md

 ## Purpose/Scope

 This application demonstrates the procedure to measure WLAN UDP/TCP/TLS throughput by configuring the SiWx91x Soft Access Point in Client/Server role.
-The SiWx91x as a Soft Access Point allows stations to connect and later gets connected to a iPerf Server/Client or python based TLS scripts running on a remote PC, then measures throughput for transmitted/received data from remote PC.
+The SiWx91x as a Soft Access Point allows stations to connect and later get connected to an iPerf Server/Client or Python-based TLS scripts running on a remote PC.
+The SiWx91x then measures throughput for transmitted/received data from the remote PC.

 ## Prerequisites/Setup Requirements